Union Express Charter Airline

 Union Express is a charter airline based in Myanmar.

 History

-In May 2014, Union Express Charter Airline was announced as a start-up airline to offer charter flights from Myeik, Myanmar (Myeik Airport) to Bangkok (Suvarnabhumi Airport) using a Boeing 737 Next Generation aircraft on twice weekly flights from mid-2014.
+In May 2014, Union Express Charter Airline was announced as a start-up airline to offer charter flights from its hub at Myeik, Myanmar (Myeik Airport) to Bangkok (Suvarnabhumi Airport) using a Boeing 737 Next Generation aircraft on twice weekly flights from mid-2014.
+The airline also offers cargo charter services.

 It is a joint venture between Myanmar Union Express Aviation Group and Myeik Public Corporation.